Automatic Kolmogorov complexity, normality and finite state dimension revisited: Introduction

 In this paper we give a definition of automatic Kolmogorov complexity that restricts the class of allowed decompressors and is suitable for the characterization of normal sequences as incompressible ones.
 This definition and its properties are considered in Section~\ref{sec:complexity}.
-In Section~\ref{sec:normal} we recall the notion of normal sequence.
-Then in Section~\ref{sec:charac} we provide a characterization of normal sequences in terms of automatic Kolmogorov complexity.
-In Section~\ref{sec:wall} we show how this characterization can be used to give simple proofs for classical results about normality, including Wall's theorem (normal numbers remain normal when multiplied by a rational factor).
-In a similar way one can prove Agafonov's result~\cite{agafonov}, but we need to modify the definition of complexity using pairs as descriptions.
-This is done in Section~\ref{sec:agafonov}.
-Finally, in Section~\ref{sec:discussion} we compare our definition of automatic complexity with other similar notions.
+Section~\ref{sec:normal-incompressible} presents one of our main results: characterization of normality in terms of automatic complexity.
+First (Section~\ref{subsec:normal}) we recall the notion of a normal sequence.
+Then (Section~\ref{subsec:charac}) we provide a characterization of normal sequences as sequences whose prefixes have automatic Kolmogorov complexity close to the length.

+This characterization is used in Section~\ref{sec:applications} to provide simple proofs for many classical results about normal sequences.
+In Section~\ref{subsec:non-aligned} we give a simple proof of an old result (Borel, Pillai, Niven -- Zuckerman,~\cite{borel1909,pillai1940,niven-zuckerman1951}) saying that normality can be equivalently defined in terms of frequencies of aligned or non-aligned blocks (we get the same notion in both cases).
+In Section~\ref{subsec:piatetski-shapiro} we provide a simple proof of the result by Piatetski-Shapiro~\cite{piatetski-shapiro,piatetski-shapiro1957} saying that a sequence is normal if for every $k$-bit block its frequency is not much bigger than its expected frequency in a random sequence.
+This proof can be used to prove a stronger version of this result, replacing a constant factor in Piatetski-Shapiro version by factor $2^{o(k)}$.
+We note also that Piatetski-Shapiro's result easily implies Wall's theorem (saying that normal numbers remain normal when multiplied by a rational factor).

+Then in Section~\ref{subsec:champernowne} we return to the first example of a normal sequence given by Champernowne~\cite{champernowne} and show that its normality easily follows from a simple sufficient condition for normality in terms of Kolmogorov complexity (Theorem~\ref{th:normality-condition}) .
+The same sufficient condition easily implies the generalizations of Champernowne's results obtained by Copeland--Erd\"os (\cite{copeland-erdos}, see Section~\ref{subsec:copeland-erdos}) and Besicovitch (\cite{besicovitch}, see Section~\ref{subsec:besicovitch}).
+Finally, in Section~\ref{subsec:csr} we show how this sufficient condition gives a simple proof of a result proven by Calude, Staiger and Stephan~\cite{css}.
+It says that the definition of automatic complexity from~\cite{csr} does not provide a criterion of normality (this question was asked in~\cite{csr}).